cityssm/tv-display/CONTRIBUTING.md

 - Although browser compatibility is less strict for content types, try to maintain compatibility with as many popular kiosk browsers as you can.

+- If you're submitting a new content type, submit a "sample" configuration with it that uses a few different options so we can see it in action.

 ## The Display Itself